Flotterstone Glencorse Reservoir Walk

 On the way look out for the Blue plaque dedicated to Nobel prize winner CTR Wilson.
 The local man won the prize for physics in 1927, after devising a cloud chamber apparatus to reproduce clouds, which proved invaluable in detecting ionising radiation.

-To the south you will find Gladhouse Reservoir which is also very peaceful and beautiful.
+To the south you will find Gladhouse Reservoir, Edgelaw Reservoir and Portmore Loch which are also very peaceful and beautiful.

 PostcodeEH26 0PR - Please note: Postcode may be approximate for some rural locations